SrujanKumar-K/Blogpost/LazyScripter/README.md

 </p>
 </details>

-The decoded payload has capable of disabling lot and lots of security features, setting persistence using Registry and Seheduled Taks and downloading next satge payload from mentioned urls.
+The decoded payload has capable of disabling lot and lots of security features, setting persistence using Registry and Scheduled Taks and downloading next stage payload from mentioned URLs.

 **1.** *hxxp[://]hpsj[.]firewall-gateway[.]net:80/hpjs[.]php*